High-Efficiency Nonrelativistic Charge-Spin Conversion in X-Type Antiferromagnets: results and discussion

 To clarify the relationships among the components of the spin conductivity tensor in $\beta$-\ce{Fe2PO5}, a systematic symmetry analysis of the tensor was performed.
-Table~\ref{tab1} summarizes the third-rank spin conductivity tensor $\sigma_{\alpha\beta}^{\gamma}$ for antiferromagnetic $\beta$-\ce{Fe2PO5} with N\'eel vector aligned along the [001] direction, evaluated in both (001) and (110) crystallographic orientations.
+Table~\ref{tab1} summarizes the third-rank spin conductivity tensor $\sigma_{\alpha\beta}^{\gamma}$ for antiferromagnetic $\beta$-\ce{Fe2PO5} with N\'eel vector aligned along the [001] direction, evaluated in both (001)- and (110)-oriented unit cells.
 Here, $\alpha$, $\beta$, and $\gamma$ denote the spatial directions of the spin current, electric field, and spin polarization, respectively.
 The SOC-dependent $\cal T$-even tensor components are characterized by the conventional spin Hall conductivity (CSHC, with $\sigma_{xy}^z=-\sigma_{yx}^z$, $\sigma_{zy}^x=-\sigma_{zx}^y$, and $\sigma_{yz}^x=-\sigma_{xz}^y$).
 The $\cal T$-even response vanishes entirely in the absence of SOC, as shown in Table SI of the Supplemental Material~\cite{supplement}.
 This behavior confirms the relativistic origin of conventional spin Hall effect.
-For the $\cal T$-odd tensor components in the (001) orientation, the magnetic spin Hall effect (MSHE) is characterized by $\sigma_{yz}^{y\rm ,odd}=-\sigma_{xz}^{x\rm ,odd}$, $\sigma_{zy}^{y\rm ,odd}=-\sigma_{zx}^{x\rm ,odd}$, and $\sigma_{yy}^{z\rm ,odd}=-\sigma_{xx}^{z\rm ,odd}$, originating from symmetry breaking induced by the ferromagnetic interaction~\cite{Z1}.
+For the $\cal T$-odd tensor components in the (001)-oriented unit cell, the magnetic spin Hall effect (MSHE) is characterized by $\sigma_{yz}^{y\rm ,odd}=-\sigma_{xz}^{x\rm ,odd}$ and $\sigma_{zy}^{y\rm ,odd}=-\sigma_{zx}^{x\rm ,odd}$.
+These relations indicate the presence of a ferromagnetic spin Hall effect-like component in X-type antiferromagnetic systems, originating from symmetry breaking induced by exchange interaction~\cite{Z1}.
+However, since the MSHE strongly depends on the strength of SOC, its magnitude is expected to be small in materials such as $\beta$-\ce{Fe2PO5}, which exhibits relatively weak SOC.
+Consequently, this type of anomalous spin Hall effect is not further discussed in the present work.
 Among these tensor components, $\sigma_{xx}^{z\rm ,odd}$ dominates the response while other spin conductivity elements remain negligible.
 The spin-polarized current generated along the axial direction by the component $\sigma_{xx}^{z\rm ,odd}$ aligns with the Fermi surface analysis presented in Fig.~\hyperref[Fig1]{\ref{Fig1}(b)}.
-When the crystal rotates to the (110) orientation, the tensor components satisfy $\sigma_{yz}^{x\rm ,odd}={\sigma}_{xz}^{y\rm ,odd}$, $\sigma_{zy}^{x\rm ,odd}={\sigma}_{zx}^{y\rm ,odd}$, and $\sigma_{xy}^{z\rm ,odd}=\sigma_{yx}^{z\rm ,odd}$.
-Notably, a nonzero component $\sigma_{xy}^{z\rm ,odd}=\sigma_{yx}^{z\rm ,odd}$ persists even when SOC is neglected.
-This behavior demonstrates that high charge-spin conversion efficiency can be achieved when charge currents flow along specific crystallographic directions, even in materials with weak SOC.
-In fact, the spin conductivity tensors for the (001)- and (110)-oriented unit cells can be interrelated through the relation $\sigma_{(110)}{_{i,j}^{s,k}} =\mathop{\sum}\limits_{l,m,n} D_{il}D_{jm}D_{kn}\sigma_{(001)}{_{l,m}^{s,n}}$~\cite{Z2}, as detailed in Section iv of the Supplemental Material~\cite{supplement}.
-The symmetry analysis agrees well with the computational results, providing mutual validation of their accuracy (as detailed in Table SI of the Supplemental Material~\cite{supplement}).
+More importantly, we propose the mechanism through which the strong anisotropy in the spin-diagonal conductivities $\sigma_{xx}^{z\rm ,odd}$ and $\sigma_{yy}^{z\rm ,odd}$ gives rise to a large spin Hall conductivity, that is, the generation of a transverse spin current.
+The transverse spin current will show up by rotating the applied electric field from the [100] to the [110] crystallographic direction.
+To perform a symmetry analysis of the spin Hall conductivity under an electric field applied along the [110] direction, a unit cell whose principal axes are aligned along the diagonal direction of the (001)-oriented unit cell in Fig.~\hyperref[Fig2]{\ref{Fig2}(a)} is selected, that is the (110)-oriented unit cell.
+It is found that for the (110)-oriented unit cell, the tensor components satisfy $\sigma_{yz}^{x\rm ,odd}={\sigma}_{xz}^{y\rm ,odd}$, $\sigma_{zy}^{x\rm ,odd}={\sigma}_{zx}^{y\rm ,odd}$, and $\sigma_{xy}^{z\rm ,odd}=\sigma_{yx}^{z\rm ,odd}$.
+Notably, a nonzero component $\sigma_{xy}^{z\rm ,odd}=\sigma_{yx}^{z\rm ,odd}$ persists even when SOC is neglected.This indicates that applying an electric field along the [110] direction leads to the generation of a transverse pure spin current.
+This behaviour demonstrates that efficient charge-spin conversion can be achieved in X-type antiferromagnets when charge currents are directed along specific crystallographic axes, even in materials characterised by weak SOC.